- 1 Engine Tune Up Pricing and Schedule

 Changing the Oil and Oil Filter

 The oil is the lifeblood of your engine which keeps it lubricated and running smoothly and oil changes are standard routine maintenance.
 Oil coats all of the metal components, such as the pistons, allowing them to work efficiently without any friction or restriction.
+The oil filter will make sure that any foreign particles do not enter the pistons.
 It will begin to break down over time and become dirty.
 Once this happens, it will begin to cause wear on the parts and clog the filter which restricts the flow.

 You can easily complete this tune up task by yourself through draining the oil from your engine through a plug underneath the car along with removing the filter.
 This may not save you that much money though as standard oil changes are relatively inexpensive.
 This may cost between $30 to $50 depending on the type and amount of oil that your vehicle requires.
 Just follow a professional recommendation for which choice is best for your vehicle.
 Synthetic and high mileage blends may be more expensive, but worth the increased price if that is the recommendation.